 Visual communication is further revolutionizing conversational AI platforms.
 Customers can now use text, voice and images to help a virtual agent understand their problems.
 Powered by Computer Vision AI, automated visual assistants can interact in real-time video mode, enabling the customer to show their issue and receive interactive AR guidance on their smartphone screen.
 The visual virtual assistant can also provide feedback and correct the customer as required.
 For example, when unboxing a new router, a virtual technician recognizes the cables and inputs and guides the customer using AR on which cable to put where.
 It can see the customer’s physical space, advise on the optimal locations to place the router, recognize the LEDs, and help the customer complete the installation as quickly and effortlessly as possible.

 Using emerging technologies – specifically conversational AI and Computer Vision – to transform IVR from a frustrating customer experience into an effective self-service process will be a key goal of many customer-facing organizations in the coming years.
 To succeed in moving toward next-generation intent-based conversational platforms, companies should start planning how to deal with the inevitable leadership and organizational challenges and start strategizing how best to focus their efforts on the right use cases and scenarios.
-Integrating visual assistance as part of IVR optimization will lead to an enhanced ROI from a call center metric, human capital and brand loyalty perspective.